mongodb/genny/docs/using.md

 ## Outputs

 Genny's primary output is time-series data.
-Every time an actor performs an operation, such as an insert, a removal, a runcommand, etc, the actor thread starts a timer.
+Every time an Actor performs an operation, such as an insert, a removal, a runcommand, etc, the Actor thread starts a timer.
 When the operation returns from the server, the operation is recorded as either a success or failure.
 The duration of the operation, as viewed from the client, is recorded with the operation completion time.

 Genny outputs to `./build/WorkloadOutput`.
 When running Genny for the first time, you should see two outputs in that directory: